Glass Inspired By Nature

 While I’m happy to not have the misfortune to be regularly replacing windows in my home, I still felt like I needed the opportunity to practices and hone my glass skills.

 The obvious answer was to just start making stuff.
 And that I did.
-Currently, you’ll find some of my unique handmade gifts availabe on Etsy.
-Check out my Etsy store to see my latest pieces.
+Currently, you’ll find some of my unique handmade gifts inspired by American architect Frank Lloyd Wright, available on Etsy.
+Wright was such Check out my Etsy store to learn more.